-With a bachelor’s degree in economics, I’m highly familiar with the field’s concepts and vocabulary.
-I’ve worked with individuals, public and private organizations (J-PAL, World Bank, Harvard University, Harvard Kennedy School, MIT Press, Urban Institute, The Hamilton Project at Brookings Institution, American Marketing Association, Charles River Associates), and the government (Federal Reserve of St. Louis).
+With a BS in economics (as well as an MS in crime and justice studies), I’m highly familiar with the field’s concepts and vocabulary.
+I have worked with individuals, public and private organizations (J-PAL, World Bank, Harvard Kennedy School, MIT Press, Urban Institute, Brookings Institution, American Marketing Association, Journal of Financial Economics), and the government (Federal Reserve of St. Louis).

 Why should you hire an editor?

-Copyediting/Mechanical editing—Starting at $0.04 (4 cents) per word (one round of editing, additional rounds are charged hourly)
+Copyediting: Starting at $0.04 per word (one round of editing; additional rounds are charged hourly at a discounted rate)

-Line editing—Starting at $0.06 (6 cents) per word (one round of editing, additional rounds are charged hourly)
+Line editing: Starting at $0.06 per word (one round of editing; additional rounds are charged hourly at a discounted rate)

-Sentence- and paragraph-level edit that goes a bit deeper than copyediting/mechanical editing, clarifying meaning, ensuring coherence and flow, and refining the language.
+Sentence- and paragraph-level edit that goes a bit deeper than copyediting, clarifying meaning, ensuring coherence and flow, and refining the language.
 This edit does the following:

-points out and suggests solutions for factual inconsistencies, faulty logic, and awkward or unclear passages; simplifies long, complicated sentences; and edits redundant passages
+points out awkward or unclear passages; simplifies long, complicated sentences; and edits redundant passages

 ensures smooth transitions between paragraphs